bang9/agp-template/patterns/overview.md

 - Use kebab-case for file names
 - End with `-patterns.md` for implementation patterns
 - End with `-guidelines.md` for process or quality guidelines
-- Use descriptive names that clearly indicate the pattern scope
+- Use descriptive names that clearly indicate the CLI pattern scope

 ## Pattern Categories

-### Implementation Patterns
+### CLI Implementation Patterns
-Files that show how to implement specific types of functionality
+Files that show how to implement specific CLI functionality
-- Code structure and organization
+- Command structure and organization using Commander.js
-- Common component patterns
+- Utility function patterns for common operations
-- API integration approaches
+- Terminal output and logging patterns

 ### Process Guidelines
-Files that describe development processes and quality standards
+Files that describe CLI development processes and quality standards
-- Testing approaches
+- CLI testing approaches with proper mocking
-- Code review standards
+- Code review standards for CLI applications
-- Performance optimization guidelines
+- Performance optimization for CLI tools

-### Best Practices
+### CLI Best Practices
-Files that capture project-specific best practices and lessons learned
+Files that capture CLI-specific best practices and lessons learned
-- Common pitfalls and how to avoid them
+- Common CLI pitfalls and how to avoid them
-- Optimization techniques
+- Terminal UX optimization techniques
-- Security considerations
+- Cross-platform compatibility considerations

 ## Maintenance Notes
 - Keep this overview updated when adding new files to the patterns directory